quintel/documentation/docs/api/scenario-basics.md

 through the inputs endpoint: `GET /api/v3/scenarios/{scenario_id}/inputs`.
 :::

-Updates the user values of a scenario with the supplied `user_values`.
+Updates the user values of a scenario with the provided `user_values`.
 The `detailed` parameter may also be supplied with the data.

 <ApiEndpoint data={endpointData.update} />